1994 WR12: Description

 orbits the Sun at a distance of 0.5–1.1 AU once every 8 months (240 days).
 Its orbit has an eccentricity of 0.40 and an inclination of 7° with respect to the ecliptic.

 It has an Earth minimum orbital intersection distance of 0.0018 AU, which translates into 0.7 lunar distances.
 On 25 November 2046, it will pass 1633719 km from Earth with an uncertainty of ±4133 km.
 While listed on the Sentry Risk Table the range for the 2046 close approach distance varied from 0.001 AU to 0.039 AU from Earth.

 While listed on the Sentry Risk Table, virtual clones of the asteroid that fit the uncertainty in the known trajectory showed 116 potential impacts between 2054 and 2109.
 It had about a cumulative 1 in 9090 chance of impacting the Earth.
 The formerly poorly known trajectory of this asteroid was further complicated by close approaches to Venus and Mercury.
 It was recovered by Mauna Kea in March 2016, which extended the observation arc from 34 days to 21 years.

 It is estimated that an impact would produce the equivalent of 77 megatons of TNT, roughly 1.5 times that of most powerful nuclear weapon ever detonated (Tsar Bomba).

-It has too a unique characteristic: it's complanar with Mercury, it can to be a fragment thrown away by an asteroid impact on Mercury, it's very little MOID with the Earth can produce a meteor shower on Earth and if the meteoroids were large enough even Mercurian meteorites.
+It has a unique characteristic: it is coplanar with Mercury, it can be a fragment thrown away by an asteroid impact on Mercury, its very little MOID with the Earth can produce a meteor shower on Earth and if the meteoroids were large enough even Mercurian meteorites.